salemba/s6s/README.md

 The platform is engineered as a high-performance monorepo using Turborepo, ensuring modularity and type safety across the full stack.

 *   **Execution Model**: s6s utilizes an asynchronous Producer/Consumer architecture.
 The frontend triggers execution events which are queued in Redis via BullMQ.
 Dedicated worker services consume these jobs, ensuring the main application remains responsive even under heavy load.
 *   **Security-First Design**: Unlike standard automation tools, s6s prioritizes security.
-The architecture includes a dedicated Vault service that enforces AES-256-GCM encryption for all stored credentials at rest.
+The architecture includes a dedicated Vault service that enforces a hybrid cryptographic scheme combining AES-256-GCM and Post-Quantum Cryptography (ML-KEM-1024) for all stored credentials at rest.
 Secrets are decrypted only in-memory within the isolated execution context and are never exposed to the frontend client.
 *   **Sandboxed Execution**: Custom code nodes run within isolated virtual machine contexts to prevent remote code execution vulnerabilities and ensure tenant isolation.

 ## Key Features